 In addition to the faculty of the College of Medicine, Nursing and Health Sciences (CMNHS), the Programme Board for the Masters of Science in Obesity plays an active role in teaching on this course including: In addition to the faculty of the College of Medicine, Nursing and Health Sciences (CMNHS), the Programme Board for the Masters of Science in Obesity play an active role in teaching on this course including:

-- Prof. Francis Finucane, Consultant Endocrinologist GUH/ Saolta Group and College of Medicine, Nursing and Health Sciences, NUI Galway.
+- Professor Francis Finucane, Consultant Endocrinologist GUH/ Saolta Group and College of Medicine, Nursing and Health Sciences, NUI Galway.

-- Prof. Carel le Roux, Professor of Experimental Pathology, University College Dublin.
+- Professor Carel le Roux, Professor of Experimental Pathology, University College Dublin.